 Tip 2: UTM tag all links

 Once you have your ad plan set, the next step is to make sure all of your ads that have a click to site (CTS) links are UTM tagged.
-By UTM tagging all your links, you’ll be able to pass information to Google Analytics to help you identify the on site behavior of your ads at the campaign, ad set and ad level.
+By UTM tagging all your links, you’ll be able to pass information to Google Analytics to help you identify the on-site behavior of users clicking on your ads at the campaign, ad set, and ad level.

 Tip 3: Customize your reporting

 You’ve built your campaign according to your spend planner, created trackable links and you have set budget limits so you won’t overspend.
 Before you set your ads loose, you’ll want to set up Facebook’s custom columns to monitor the information most important to you, whether it’s clickthrough rate (CTR), reach, frequency, cost per click (CPC), or otherwise.

 Because you built those UTM links, you can also track any clicks from your Facebook ads on your website using the campaign, source, ad content and keyword parameters, depending on how you set up the campaign.
 You can see all your campaign data and determine your session to click ratio (how many users that clicked on your ad actually made it to your site), bounce rate, goal completion % and so on.